-We are able to take dogs that have behavioural issues that may lead to them being euthanised … so far we have stopped this happening to 25 dogs.
-We also liaise with other rescues, vet practices, social services and police forces around the UK.
+We are able to take dogs that have behavioural issues that may lead to them being euthanised, if we have room … so far we have stopped this happening to over 50 dogs.

 We also take elderly dogs and end of life dogs to make sure they live their days out in comfort

 Please contact us via email if you need our help and also include a phone number so that Sue can call you:

 FREQUENTLY ASKED QUESTIONS:

 If your dog has issues that mean it can not be re homed and will spend the rest of it's life here at DASville as one of our sanctuary dogs.
 We now ask that you contribute what you can afford each month towards it's continued living costs ....... food/vet bills and anything else the dog needs.

 We have limited funding but would not refuse to help your dog due to a lack of funds.

 Q. I need to surrender my dog, what do I do?

 A. Get in touch with us.Please give us as much information as possible, we are here for help and advice.
 We will not judge.
 Circumstances change and life often throws difficulties at us, we understand that.
 Sue (who set up and runs the rescue) knows this first hand, having had to give up her dog years ago, which is why she started DAS.
 She knows how difficult and heartbreaking it can be.

 Q. I need to know my dog will be happy and safe